michabirklbauer/instagram_downloader/old/README.old.md

 Scripts written in shell and python to download public pictures, videos and albums from Instagram.

+Attention!
+This is the readme for the old version!

 ## Requirements
 - Python (version 3 or higher) and shell!
 Sorry to all the Windows users!